Organizations are maturing in their understanding of knowledge management. But true engagement and acceptance is still a major obstacle to success

 Not everyone is there yet, of course; some businesses have not needed to formalize knowledge capture, and instead have relied on knowledge embedded in the organizational memory and codified in systems and processes.
 Increasingly, however, every business is learning that real efficiencies can be gained by improving the KM Maturity and as AI and chatbots take hold, those that do not have curated knowledge will find themselves scrambling for “training data” to enable their bots.

 In some organizations, the problem is that they have “checked the box” rather than truly embracing best practices in eliciting and elaborating user requirements and developing a compelling user experience.
-In this case, steps can be taken to clarify requirements and to present a solution that makes information more accessible.
+Sometimes, steps can be taken to clarify requirements and to present a solution that makes information more accessible.
 In other cases, the solution is not as simple.

 Knowledge and collaboration processes require finely tuned technical capabilities with frictionless sharing of information.
 Because frictionless information flows depend on a high fidelity understanding of user requirements, and those user requirements are changing with changing market conditions, the IT organization will necessarily lag behind as the business adapts.
 This lag is the “impedance mismatch” between what IT is providing and what users need.